AmitKumarDas/amitkumardas.github.io/_posts/2016-07-13-deep-dive-into-stackup-tool.md

 <br />

-# What makes ```Stack Up``` so special ?
+# What makes ```Stack Up``` special ?

-> I find sup is really good at creating customized commands & allowing placement
+> I find sup good at creating customized commands & allowing placement
 > of command's implementation in the run, local, etc tags.
 This lets one to expose
 > reusable shell snippets as customized commands.
 In addition, the interactive mode
 > provides the ability to pass prepared commands via sup.
 To summarize, I find this to
-> be an effective replacement of building aliases, plugins, etc. found in oh-my-zsh
+> be an effective replacement of building aliases, plugins, etc. found in oh-my-zsh,
 > bash-it, etc. shell based libraries.

 <br />